configcat/docs/website/docs/sdk-reference/elixir.md

 If you prefer to use your own cache solution, such as an external or distributed cache in your system, you can implement the [`ConfigCache`](https://github.com/configcat/elixir-sdk/blob/main/lib/config_cat/config_cache.ex) behaviour and provide the `cache` option when initializing the SDK.
-This allows you to seamlessly integrate ConfigCat with your existing caching infrastructure.
+This allows you to integrate ConfigCat with your existing caching infrastructure seamlessly.

 To be able to customize the caching layer, you need to implement the `ConfigCat.ConfigCache` behaviour: